HighDimensionalEconLab/HMCExamples.jl/README.md

 - `--target_acceptance_rate 0.65` set the target acceptance for NUTS
 - `--max_depth 5` set the max_depth for NUTS
 - `--discard_initial 100` etc. discards draws as a warmup
 - `--save_jls true`  save the entire chain as an (unportable) JLS file.
-Default is false
+Default is true
 - `--save_hd5 true` saves as a portable HDF5 file format.
 Default is false
 - `--init_params_file data/my_file.csv` uses that file as the initial condition for sampling